pydemo/databuddy/Docs/SQLServer/Extracting_Table_Data_From_SQLServer_to_CSV_File.md

-# SQL Server: Table extract to CSV file.
+# SQL Server: Table data extract to CSV file.
 In this exersize we are going to define data extraction pipeline for SQLServer.

 ##Open Databuddy